ankurkal/sandbox/README.md

 }
 ```

-UserService.java -> createUser
+#### Add a createUser Method to UserService

+There's one last modification to make for this refactor.
+You need to add a new `createUser` method in `UserService`.
+Your **UserService.java** should look like the following.

 ```
+package org.amdocs.elearning.user.middle.user;

+import java.time.LocalDate;
+import java.util.ArrayList;
+import java.util.List;
+import java.util.Optional;

+public class UserService {

+    private final List<User> users = new ArrayList<>();

+    public UserService(){
+        users.add(new User("0", "Smith", "Joe", "B", UserType.PATRON, LocalDate.parse("1980-01-01")));
+        users.add(new User("1", "Green", "Anne", "A", UserType.VENUE_OWNER, LocalDate.parse("1983-02-09")));
+    }

+    public Optional<User> getUserById(final String id){
+        return users.stream().filter(user -> user.getId().equals(id)).findFirst();
+    }

     public User createUser(final UserDetails userDetails){
     	final int newUserId = users.size();
     	final User newUser = new User(String.valueOf(newUserId), userDetails);
         users.add(newUser);
         return newUser;
     }

+    public List<User> getAllUsers() {
+        return users;
+    }
+}
 ```

-#### What's going on here?
+#### What Just Happened?

-As with anything in programming, there's many ways to do this.
-What we did was split our User object into two objects to logically separate a user's details from the user record that contains the id.
-We then have our service method accept only the user details, and return a full fledged User with an Id as it's output.
-Now we can wire this up to our controller.
+As always with programming, there are a number of ways you could have approached this refactor.
+In this case, you split your `User` object into two objects to logically separate a user's details from the user record that contains the ID.
+Then you added a method to `UserService` that accepts the user details as input, and returns a full-fledged `User` with an `id` as output.

 ### Modifying the UserController

-In order to handle the _POST_ request.
-Our controller should:
+Now that `UserService` is able to create a user, you can wire up this functionality to `UserController`.
+To be able to handle a POST request, the controller needs to do the following:

-1. Implement a new mehtod marked with the `RequestMethod.POST` request mapping
+1. Implement a new method marked with the `RequestMethod.POST` request mapping.
+(You'll need to import the Spring `RequestBody` annotation.)
-2. Accept a `UserDetails` object
+2. Accept a `UserDetails` object.
-3. Delegate to the UserService's create method
+3. Delegate to the `createUser` method in `UserService`.
-4. Return an HTTP 201(CREATED) with the created user on success
+4. On success, return an HTTP 201 (Created) with the newly created user.

-Your code should look something like this:
+Your code for `UserController` should now look something like the following.

 ```
+package org.amdocs.elearning.user.middle.user;

+import org.springframework.beans.factory.annotation.Autowired;
+import org.springframework.http.HttpStatus;
+import org.springframework.http.ResponseEntity;
+import org.springframework.web.bind.annotation.PathVariable;
+import org.springframework.web.bind.annotation.RequestBody;
+import org.springframework.web.bind.annotation.RequestMapping;
+import org.springframework.web.bind.annotation.RequestMethod;
+import org.springframework.web.bind.annotation.RestController;

+import java.util.Optional;

 @RestController
 @RequestMapping("/users")
 public class UserController {

     private final UserService userService;

     @Autowired
     public UserController(final UserService userService){
         this.userService = userService;
     }

+    @RequestMapping(path="/{id}", method = RequestMethod.GET)
+    public ResponseEntity<User> getUser(@PathVariable final String id){

+        final Optional<User> userOptional = this.userService.getUserById(id);

+        if(userOptional.isPresent()){
+            return new ResponseEntity<User>(userOptional.get(), HttpStatus.OK);
+        }

+        return new ResponseEntity<User>(HttpStatus.NOT_FOUND);
+    }

     @RequestMapping(method=RequestMethod.POST)
     public ResponseEntity<User> createUser(@RequestBody final UserDetails user){

         final User createdUser = this.userService.createUser(user);
         return new ResponseEntity<User>(createdUser, HttpStatus.CREATED);
     }

 }

 ```

-#### What's going on here?
+#### What Just Happened?

+Your new method packs a lot into a few lines of code:

-- We use `@RequestMapping` and `RequestMethod.POST` to tell Spring to map this method to an HTTP POST to /users
+* You use `@RequestMapping` and `RequestMethod.POST` to tell Spring to map this method to an HTTP POST to the `/users` endpoint.
-- We use `@RequestBody` to tell Spring that we want to accept a request body that's represented by the UserDetails object.
-We're going to be sending JSON, and the serialization/deserialization is handled automatically by way of Spring and Jackson.
+* You use `@RequestBody` to tell Spring that you want to accept a request body that's represented by the `UserDetails` object.
+The request is sent as JSON, and the serialization/deserialization is handled automatically by way of Spring and Jackson.
-- We accept the UserDetails object, and delegate to User service to create the user
+- You accept the `UserDetails` object, and delegate creation of the user to `UserService`.
-- We return an HTTP 201 on success.
+- You return an HTTP 201 on success.
 HTTP 201 signifies that an entity was created.
-We also return the newly created user as JSON
+You also return the newly created user as JSON.

-One very important thing to notice is that, our controller is only acting as a broker.
-It only creates the interaction between the data that
-is being passed in, and the business logic (in this case the _UserService_).
+One important thing to notice is that your controller is just acting as a broker here.
+It facilitates the interaction between the data that is being passed in and the business logic (in this case `UserService`).

+_**Want to learn more?** See the chapter resources for a video that demonstrates posting JSON to a Spring REST web service._

 ### Building and Running

-It's time to restart our server and see what we have built.
-From the terminal, re-run `mvn clean package` followed by `java -jar target/*.jar`.
-But how will we actually access our endpoint?
-We can't exactly use the browser as we could with a regular GET request without a fair amount of work and integration.
-For this exercise, we are going to use `cURL` - a command line utility for making HTTP requests.
-In a terminal window, once your server is running, run the following command:
+It's time to restart your server and see what you've built!
+In the Terminal, make sure you're in the **md101/sandbox/user-middle** directory.
+Then run the `mvn clean package` command followed by `java -jar target/*.jar` command.

+Your application is now running.
+But how will access your new endpoint?
+You can't exactly use a browser like you could with a regular GET request (at least not without a fair amount of work and integration with a front end).
+Luckily, there's another method.
+The cURL tool provides a command-line utility for making HTTP requests.
+You can use `curl` to test your endpoint.

+#### Create a User With cURL

+Leave the server running in one Terminal window, and open a new Terminal window.
+In the new Terminal, enter the following command.

 ```
 curl -v -X POST "http://localhost:8080/users" -H "Content-Type: application/json" -d '{"firstName":"test", "lastName":"name", "middleInitial":"a", "userType":"PATRON", "dateOfBirth":"1980-01-01"}'
 ```

-Your output should look something like:
+You should see output similar to the following.

 ```
 curl -v -X POST "http://localhost:8080/users" -H "Content-Type: application/json" -d '{"firstName":"test", "lastName":"name", "middleInitial":"a", "userType":"PATRON", "dateOfBirth":"1980-01-01"}'
 *   Trying 127.0.0.1...